helloworldUSA/DGraph/README.md

 # DGraph
   DGraph is a large-scale graph processing system.

-  * It gives you simple APIs and very fast computing speed.
+  * It enables fast convergence speed and low data access cost.

-  * Its core algorithm is SCC-DAG execution model.
+  * Its core method is an efficient SCC-DAG execution model.

 ## Start Up
 ### Install